2026 Cost Guide

 The first task is expensive.
 What kills ROI is the second, third, and fourth.
 Every time a product changes, a line shifts, or a new SKU arrives, the clock resets: new integrator engagement, new quote, new 3–5 week wait.

-This is why 99.3% of small factories have never automated — not because robots are too expensive to buy, but because programming them for every task change costs more than the productivity gain.
+This is why the majority of small factories have never automated a second task — not because robots are too expensive to buy, but because programming them for every task change costs more than the productivity gain.
 Automation only makes sense if you can change tasks cheaply.

 Time per new task2–3 hours3–5 weeks